intergalacticBasil/music_organizer/README.md

 ## Features

-- Processes albums with **Beets** to extract accurate metadata
+- Processes albums with **Beets** to extract metadata
-- Organizes albums into smart, clean folder structures using the following rule:
+- Organizes albums into clean folder structure using the following rule:
   ```
-  $label/$year $albumartist - $album/$track $title
+  $label/$year $albumartists - $album/$track $title
   ```
-- Sorts albums into record label folders (uses `_` if no label exists)
+- Sorts albums into record label folders (uses `_unknown` if no label exists)
 - Embeds album artwork automatically
 - Robust matching and tagging based on MusicBrainz metadata